The winter schedule for the Alaska Marine Highway System was released Thursday morning and with it, a change in the way it calculates fares.

 “Customers have access to pricing options online or by calling the reservation line,” DOT Public Information Officer Meadow Bailey said via email.
 “The number of passengers booked will not show up online, but if customers book by phone, they can ask the agent when booking if the price is different on a different sailing day,” she said.

 Under AMHS’s new pricing structure, base fares will remain the same, but fares will increase at varying percentages depending on the kind of traveler and the ferry’s capacity.
+A table chart released by the DOT shows how it will work.

 Under the new system, for example, a customer purchasing a ticket to take a vehicle on a voyage that is already 50 percent booked would pay an additional 30 percent over the base price.